KireinaHoro/research-plan/main.typ

 research, teaching, and study workload as agreed upon with the supervising professor.

+#pagebreak(weak: true)

 = Study Plan

-The D-INFK department stipulates that every doctoral student shall finish 12 credits during the studies, with
+The D-INFK department stipulates that every doctoral student shall finish 12 ECTS credits during the studies, with
 #link("https://inf.ethz.ch/doctorate/doctoral-study-program/credit_points.html",
 [requirements on recognition of credits]).